 |San Luca on the left, and you can make out the entirety of the portico heading up there from the city.|

 |Detail of a ceiling in one of the porticoes.|

 |Random dog enjoying some "me time" in the courtyard of Santa Maria dei Servi.|

 |Not run-of-the-mill flooring under these porticoes.|

 As evidenced from the picture above, Bologna is very walkable.
 It was a fifteen minute walk from the train station to the hotel.
-The walk up to San Luca was around an hour and a half, depending on your level of fitness.
+The walk up to San Luca was around an hour and a half, but could be done in under an hour.